Bourkekev/ms4-power-fitness-gym/README.md

 9. [Font Awesome](https://fontawesome.com/)
 11. Google Fonts
 12. [JQuery](https://jquery.com) - The project uses **JQuery** to simplify DOM manipulation, and animation of certain elements.
+13. [RealFaviconGenerator](https://realfavicongenerator.net/) - to quickly generate favicons for all browsers.

 ### Tools Used